Strategy, science of learning, retaker stories, and MCAT Book reviews. Long-form. No clickbait.

 The most common CARS wrong-answer trap isn't bad reading.
 It's a passage-level scope mismatch.
 Most missed CARS questions on a retake aren't comprehension failures.
 They're scope failures.
 Here's the pattern, and the 90-second drill that retrains it.

-The protocol our Retakers walk into the testing center with: what to eat, when to wake up, what to bring, what to skip.
-Almost none of this is mystical.
-Most of it is just having decided in advance.
+The exact morning protocol we hand Retakers: when to wake, what to eat, what to bring, what to leave in the car.
+Almost none of it is mystical.
+Most of it is just not deciding anything on the day.

 Most prep companies won't write this.
 We will, because retakers deserve honest comparisons.